 Halogen bulbs use a gas inside the glass bulb to produces a bright, white light.
 They have a longer life and provide more light (lumens) per watt than regular incandescent bulbs.

 They will also maintain maximum efficiency of light output throughout the life of bulb, with far less a drop-off in lumens and efficiency compared with incandescent bulbs.
 They are available in both line-voltage (120 volts) and low-voltage types.
 Low-voltage types require a transformer to step down the voltage.
 The most popular tungsten-halogen bulbs are Line Voltage.

 PAR 16, 20, 30 and 38 reflectorized bulbs provide better beam control than regular incandescent PAR bulbs.
 Available in numerous spot and flood beam spreads.
 Used in track, recessed, and outdoor spot and floodlights.

-T-3 Double Ended bulbs are available in a variety of base types and are used in wall sconces, Torchieres, and outdoor floodlights.
+T-3 Double Ended bulbs are available in a variety of base types and are used in wall sconces, torchiere floor lamps, and outdoor floodlights.
 The direction of the light is controlled by the fixture.

 LED stands for "Light Emitting Diode".
 These new type of "bulbs" are actually an electronic light source.
 LED bulbs offer long life and reduced energy use compared with regular incandescent bulbs, halogen bulbs or even CFL bulbs.

 These are just a few of the light sources that are on the market today.
-For more infoprmation, please visit our light bulb finder page.
+Learn more about bulb technology by reading one of our other articles:

-Or, for help in determining what bulbs to use in specific applications, talk to a LAMPS PLUS certified lighting consultant by phone or at your local LAMPS PLUS showroom.
+For help in determining what bulbs to use in specific applications, talk to a Lamps Plus certified lighting consultant by phone or at your local Lamps Plus showroom.
 Our trained lighting experts can help you choose the best available light source to suit your needs.